xquery/rxq/README.md

 # RXQ - MarkLogic restxq implementation (v.1)

-xquerydoc-0.1.app.zip — osx installer - to install, unzip and double click

 The recent release of [MarkLogic 6](http://www.marklogic.com) included support for several [XQuery 3.0](http://www.w3.org/TR/xquery-30) features.
-One such feature, annotations, provided the opportunity at attempting to implement Adam Retter's RESTXQ draft (introduced at XML Prague 2012).
+One such feature, [annotations](http://www.w3.org/TR/xquery-30/#id-annotations), provides us with the opportunity to implement Adam Retter's RESTXQ draft (introduced at XML Prague 2012).
 RESTXQ proposes a consistent and elegant approach for building web applications using XQuery.

 # How RESTXQ works